jeffreykegler/hoonlint/misc/whitespace.md

 * The first runstep line.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned one stop after the anchor column.
+* A vertical gap with comments at the anchor column, and aligned one stop after the anchor column.

-* The remainder of the running, where

-    - runstep lines are aligned one stop after the anchor column;
+* The remainder of the running, where runstep lines are aligned one stop after the anchor column.

-    - the inter-column of the vertical gaps is aligned at the anchor column; and

-    - the pre-column of the vertical gaps is aligned one stop after the anchor column.
+  The runsteps lines should be separated by vertical gaps with comments at the anchor column and aligned one stop after the anchor column.

+* A vertical gap
+  with comments
-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned one stop after the the anchor column.
+  at the anchor column and
+  aligned one stop after the anchor column.

 * A TISTIS aligned at the anchor column.